RamithaRamesh/Sentiment-Analysis-on-Movie-Review/README.md

 Applications
 This project can be used for:
-Movie review sentiment analysis, Product review classification

-Social media sentiment analysis
+Movie review sentiment analysis, Product review classification, Social media sentiment analysis, Opinion mining

-Opinion mining